PerminovEugene/messy-folder-reorganizer-ai/README.md

 6. **User Decision**
    - The user reviews the suggested structure and decides whether to apply the changes.

+#### Apply

+If you decided to not apply changes after `process`, you can apply changes later with `apply` command.
+It expects that you didn't change files locations.
+This command applied migrations from the latest succesfull `process` launch.

+#### Rollback

+For the case if after files migrations you are changed your mind and want to return everything back.

 > ⚠️ **Warning:** Do not use `messy-folder-reorganizer-ai` on important files such as passwords, confidential documents, or critical system files.
 > In the event of a bug or interruption, the app may irreversibly modify or delete files.
 Always create backups before using it on valuable data.